This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in the Germany.

 Can arbitration proceedings and awards be appealed or challenged in local courts?
 What are the grounds and procedure?

-German arbitration law does not provide for an appeal mechanism.
-Nevertheless, the parties are free to determine an appeal mechanism.
-Absent any party agreement, the only recourse of the parties is to commence setting-aside proceedings.
+Absent different agreements of the parties, the German arbitration law does not provide for an appeal process.
+The only recourse following an arbitral award is to commence setting-aside proceedings.

-The decision of the competent court (Oberlandesgericht) can be appealed to the Bundesgerichtshof.
-The appeal is limited to issues regarding the admissibility of the arbitral proceedings, the jurisdiction of the tribunal as well as the setting aside or the recognition and the enforcement of an award (sections 1062 (1) and 1065 (1) ZPO).
-Otherwise, the decision of the competent court is binding.
+The court of appeals (Oberlandesgericht) is the competent court to decide on the setting aside proceedings.
+Its decision can be appealed to the Federal High Court (Bundesgerichtshof).
+Such appeal is limited to the reasons listed in section 1062 (1), i.e. issues regarding the admissibility of arbitration proceedings, jurisdiction of the arbitral tribunal, as well as the reasons for setting aside the award.
+Outside these reasons, the decision of the court is binding and cannot be appealed.

 Can the parties waive any rights of appeal or challenge to an award by agreement before the dispute arises (such as in the arbitration clause)?